Lokidottir/typerbole/README.md

 ### TODOs

+- [ ] Document the type expression psudocode
 - [ ] Design a typeclass for typesystems with haskell-like (`Num a => a`) typeclass constraints.
 - [ ] Add constants to the lambda calculus AST.
 - [ ] Provide a default way of evaluating lambda expressions.